Apple pushes out iOS 12.1.4 to fix Group FaceTime eavesdropping bug

 Wait for more features

-There isn’t much else in the update aside from a handful of fixes for unrelated bugs in Foundation, IOKit and Live Photos in FaceTime, per Apple’s security notes for iOS 12.1.4.
-Which isn’t surprising: with issues as widespread and easily-exploitable as the Group FaceTime vulnerability, Apple typically acts quickly to stem the bleeding, so to speak.
+There aren't any new features in this update, sadly, but that isn’t surprising: with issues as widespread and easily-exploitable as the Group FaceTime vulnerability, Apple typically acts quickly to stem the bleeding, so to speak.

 That means any features you might have been waiting for are still down the line – and may come in iOS 12.2, which recently opened its beta version to the public.
 So far, we’ve seen more animoji (like a shark and warthog) as well as tweaks to the Control Center, along with other updates yet to be revealed.